aliciawyy/aliciawyy.github.io/_posts/2019-04-24-encoding-data.md

 - Lack of support across different languages.
 Data encoded by one language is often difficult to read in another language.

 - Difficult to restore the object even with the same programming language if the object class changed.

+# Human-readable Textual Encoding

+Textual formats like JSON, XML and CSV also have some problems

+- Ambiguity for numbers
+- Lack of binary string support
+- For csv, difficult to have value that contains comma or newline character, not all parsers implement them correctly.